yjianzhu/pythonknot/README.md

 ## TODO list
-add other method of open chain knot type calculation, KMT after adding the tail add write_xyz function to save the xyz file
+add other method of open chain knot type calculation, KMT after adding the tail add write_xyz function to save the xyz file, modify with append mode